The ProTerra Foundation is legally registered in the Netherlands as a Foundation (Stichting).

 The daily business of the ProTerra Foundation is managed by its Secretariat and directly supervised by the Board of Directors.
 Besides, the ProTerra Foundation has set the Stakeholder Council as its advisory body.

-Emese holds responsibility for the day to day running of the company and its strategic direction.
-Managing Director
+Emese is the Managing Director of the ProTerra Foundation and holds responsibility for the day to day running of the company and its strategic direction.

 Board of Directors